 Diamond Mining Methods

-Did you know that mining a single one carat diamonds requires over 250 tons of earth to be mined?
-This incredible statistic reflects the great lengths to which humans will go to acquire the amazing jewel.
-Although diamonds are mined in over 70 countries spanning the entire globe, more than half the worlds diamonds are mined in Africa–and a large portion of those diamonds are taken from the fascinating process known as alluvial mining.
-Alluvial mining (which is named after the Latin root Alluvias (to wash against) is the process of scratching out diamonds that have been washed along river beds.
-This is the most ancient type of diamond mining (it has been around for at least two or three thousand years) and it is also one of the most incredible–the dedication required to find diamonds amongst the muddy residue of the enormous rivers is incredible.
+Mining a single diamond of one carat requires over 250 tons of earth to be mined.
+This incredible statistic reflects the great lengths to which humans will go to acquire the diamond.
+Although diamonds are mined in over 70 countries spanning the entire globe, more than half the world’s diamonds are mined in Africa–and a large portion of those diamonds are taken from the fascinating process known as alluvial mining.
+Alluvial mining is the process of scratching out diamonds that have been washed along river beds.
+This i type of diamond mining has been around for at least 2,000 years, and it is also one of the most incredible.
+The dedication required to find diamonds amongst the muddy residue of the enormous rivers is incredible.

 The World’s Biggest Diamond Mines

 - Jubilee- An open-pit diamond mine in in Sakha (Yakutia), Republic of Russia.
 Also known as the Yubileyny diamond mine, it is estimated to contain more than 150 million carats of recoverable diamonds.